CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/bottom-panel/variables-grid.md

 ### Sort Variables

-The variables displayed may be ordered by any of the columns and they may also be filtered, based on the values contained in any column.
+The variables displayed may be ordered by any of the columns.
 To sort by a column's values, click the column header, each click will cycle through the sort options in the following order:

 * Ascending
 * Descending